 An associate-level EMT-Paramedic will demonstrate advanced knowledge of life support techniques in a variety of emergency situations.
 Their responsibilities will include everything in a diploma-level EMT-Paramedic plus the ability to make decisions on the fly, meaning this role will also require strong leadership skills.

 This path can help gain experience and potentially advance in the field of healthcare, including nursing, healthcare administration, and health sciences.

 While EMTs and Paramedics are both considered first responders, their roles are still very different.
 The main difference between the two roles is the level of education and medical knowledge.

 EMTs are often responsible for procedures like CPR whereas paramedics will be more involved with procedures like administering IV fluids and clinical medications, which require more complex knowledge of the human body.
 Both roles, however, are important to the function of a team of first responders.

-According to 2020 data from the Bureau of Labor Statistics, emergency medical technicians and paramedics earn an average salary of $40,370 per year ($19.41 per hour).*
+According to the Bureau of Labor Statistics, emergency medical technicians earn an average salary of $36,690 per year ($17.64 per hour).*

 Of course, this will vary depending on your educational level in this specific field, meaning a paramedic with 20 months of schooling can potentially earn more than a basic level EMT with 4 months of training.

 The job outlook for EMTs is promising, as the field is expected to grow 11% between 2020 and 2030, according to the Bureau of Labor Statistics, faster than the average across all U.S. occupations.

 The demand for these crucial jobs is expected to rise as current EMT-paramedics enroll in more advanced health care positions as well as the fact that many current EMTs, like many other professions, are entering retirement.